vietd88/grubberbot/README.md

 2. Install docker https://docs.docker.com/get-docker/
    - Make sure docker-compose is installed with the command `docker-compose version`
 3. Open a command line prompt and navigate to the grubberbot directory
-4. Build the application with two commands
+   4. Build the application
     ```
     docker-compose up --build --detach --force-recreate --remove-orphans
+    ```
+   5. In between builds make sure to remove dangling images
+    ```
     docker image prune --force --all
     ```
    5. Shut down the application when you are done
     ```
     docker-compose down
     ```